Corporate Governance Report

 The majority of the Corporate Governance Committee Members shall be outside directors (including outside directors nominated by wholly-owned banks), and the chairman shall be elected from among outside directors.

-In fiscal year 2022, activities in decision process for directors’ compensation by the Corporate Governance Committee and the Board of Directors are as follows.
+In fiscal year 2023, activities in decision process for directors’ compensation by the Corporate Governance Committee and the Board of Directors are as follows.(The Corporate Governance Committee)

-May 10, 2022 Matters regarding the amount of compensation for each director (excluding Audit and Supervisory Committee Members)
+date contents April 27, 2023 Matter regarding total amount of directors’ bonuses, and the amount of compensation for each director (excluding Audit and Supervisory Committee Members) (The Board of Directors)

-Regarding determining the details of compensation for each director, the Corporate Governance Committee shall deliberate including the confirmation of the integrity with the above policy and the related regulations.
+date contents May 12, 2023 Matters regarding directors’ bonuses June 22, 2023 Matters regarding determining monthly compensation amount, and provision of monetary compensation claims and disposition of treasury shares for the restricted stock Regarding determining the details of compensation for each director, the Corporate Governance Committee shall deliberate including the confirmation of the integrity with the above policy and the related regulations.
 Therefore, the Board of Directors shall in general respect their proposals and judge them to be in line with policy.

 The decision of the specific amount for each director is delegated to the President (the Representative Director) by resolution of the Board of Directors.
 This authority is the decision regarding specific amount of bonuses distributed to each director.
 The reason for the delegation is that they are in a position to judge the degree of contribution to the performance by each director from a company-wide perspective.
 Regarding this decision, the Corporate Governance Committee shall deliberate including the confirmation of the integrity with the above policy and the validity.
 Therefore, the Board of Directors shall in general respect their proposal and judge it to be in line with policy.